 If you need any more motivation to log in and complete your daily Duolingo lessons, then Duolingo Challenges might just give you the nudge you’re looking for!

-So in this article, we’ll take a closer look at Duolingo Challenges.
-We’ll go over what they are, how you access them, what you get for completing them, as well as some initial impressions of the feature.
+So in this article, we’ll take a closer look at Duolingo challenges.
+We’ll go over what they are, how you get them, what you get for completing them, as well as some thoughts about they could be improved.

 Let’s get into it!